knausb/bam_processing/README.md

 The process has several steps.

-* Read alignment, including SAM to BAM conversion, sort and index
+* Read alignment, including SAM to BAM conversion, sort and index.
+This step now includes fixing matepair data, adding MD and NM tags as well as marking PCR duplicates.
-* No longer recommended: Indel realignment and quality adjustment - requires **known** variants, which we typically lack so this step is omitted
-* PCR duplicate mark/removal
 * gVCF creation